This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Now, with the changes of Brexit officially kicking in and many phone operators breaking their promise not to reintroduce roaming charges, visitors from the UK (and indeed, outside of the EU) have to consider the best way to stay connected while travelling in Europe without paying more in charges than before, and an eSIM for travel to Europe from Holafly might be the most convenient solution, depending on the length and style of your holiday – due to restrictions on hotspot use.
 However, it might not be suitable for those working remotely.

-How will roaming charges affect travellers from the UK visiting the EU from 2022?
+How have roaming charges affected travellers from the UK visiting the EU since 2022?

-This is a tricky question to answer, as I have seen in recent months some operators who promised not to bring roaming charges back make a U-turn and introduce costs.
+This is a tricky question to answer, as I have seen in recent months some operators who promised not to bring roaming charges back make a U-turn and introduce costs, while some others have kept their promise – albeit with reduced data caps.

 Essentially, UK mobile phone operators no longer have to follow the laws regarding roaming charges as legislated by the EU Parliament.
 As such, operators will set their own charges and rates, and you can usually easily check these on your provider’s website.